toptal/picasso/docs/decisions/10-menu-item.md

 ## Proposal

-Instead of creating abstraction of Menu.Item, we would create 3 different components.
+Instead of creating abstraction of Menu.Item, we would create multiple different components.
-1. `Menu.Item` - current solution used in Dropdown, Select, Autocomplete, Page.TopBarMenu.
+1. `Menu.DropdownItem` - current solution used in Dropdown, Page.TopBarMenu.
 They share the same design.
+2. `Menu.SelectItem` - different design and API
 2. `Menu.SidebarItem` - instead of overriding lot of styles of Menu.Item, we would create new component
 3. `Menu.AccountItem` - instead of overriding lot of styles of Menu.Item, we would create new component

 ### Benefits

-- Instead of one complex component, we would have three very simple.
+- Instead of one complex component that does everything, we would have multiple very simple ones.
 - Updating styles of base Menu.Item would not affect other components with different design.
-- Should be possible to be done without any breaking change

 ### Drawbacks and limitations

-- I don't see any right now
+- Will cause breaking change that would be hard to fix with codemods

 ## Alternatives